srinidhi-temkar/WebFramework-Django/README.md

-# skriblyproject
+# Skriblyproject
-Web tech Project SEM3 project name-SKRIBLY
+Web Framework Project- TO Rebuild a website using django.
 ### IDEA:
 This is a fun, simple and interactive website designed to help users create their own comic strip and share them.